leenasohail/PhysiGym/man/REFERENCE.md

 # PhysiGym Reference Man Page

-This is the technical descriptions of the machinery and how to operate it.
+This is the technical description of the machinery and how to operate it.

-# physigumg module
+# physigym module

 References are maintained in each module's [docstring](https://en.wikipedia.org/wiki/Docstring).\
 You can access them through the [source code](https://github.com/elmbeech/physicellembedding/blob/main/py3pc_embedding/custom_modules/physicellmodule.cpp#L449), or by first loading the physicell module.